alexxroche/magnet2torrentfile/README.md

 Code::Blocks ver 13.12 rev 9501 on Windows 8.1 with
 GNU GCC Compiler

+Running project pre-build steps gcc  -DINI_NOBROWSE=1 -o obj/minIni.o -c lib/minini/minIni.c

 -------------- Build: Release in magnet2torrentfile (compiler: GNU GCC Compiler)---------------

-mingw32-g++.exe -Wall -O2 -c .\magnet2torrentfile\main.cpp -o obj\Release\main.o
-mingw32-g++.exe -LC:.\lib -o bin\Release\magnet2torrentfile.exe obj\Release\main.o  -s  -lgdi32 -luser32 -lkernel32 -lcomctl32 .\lib\libcurl.a .\lib\libcurldll.a -mwindows
+mingw32-g++.exe  -o bin\Release\magnet2torrentfile.exe obj\Release\main.o  -s  -lgdi32 -luser32 -lkernel32 -lcomctl32 obj\minIni.o obj\libcurldll.a obj\libcurl.a -mwindows
-Output file is bin\Release\magnet2torrentfile.exe with size 504.00 KB Process terminated with status 0 (0 minute(s), 0 second(s))
+Output file is bin\Release\magnet2torrentfile.exe with size 520.50 KB Process terminated with status 0 (0 minute(s), 0 second(s))
 0 error(s), 0 warning(s) (0 minute(s), 0 second(s))

 If you want a simple example of using libcurl with C++ to download a file have a look at 4a75dab:src/main.cpp !Disclaimer!
 I an NOT a C++ expert, so my use of c_str in C++ code is probably reprehensible.